Wild River (film): Plot

 Clearing the land is behind schedule because the mayor uses only white labor.
 Chuck goes to Garth Island, but Ella and the other Garth women, including Ella's granddaughter Carol Baldwin (Lee Remick), ignore him.
-Glover tries reasoning with Ella's three adult sons, Hamilton (Jay C. Flippen), Cal (James Westerfield), and Joe John, but relocating means them having to work for a living.
+Glover tries reasoning with Ella's three adult sons, Hamilton (Jay C. Flippen), Cal (James Westerfield), and Joe John (Big Joe Bess in an uncredited role), but relocating means their having to work for a living.

 Chuck is forced to leave, but Hamilton later invites him back to speak with Ella.
 Chuck finds Ella criticizing President Franklin D. Roosevelt and his New Deal to her black farm hands and their families.
 Chuck stresses the benefits the dam will bring, but Ella denounces dams and the taming of rivers as going "against nature."
 Ella then shows Chuck the family cemetery on the island's highest point.

 Chuck learns that Carol is a widow with two small children.
 She returned to the island after her husband died.
 She is expected to marry Walter Clark (Frank Overton), a businessman in town.
 Chuck advises her against marrying if she does not love him.
-Chuck talks to the farmhands about working for the TVA, reasoning their leaving the island will force Ella to sell.
+He then addresses the farmhands about working for the TVA, reasoning their leaving the island will force Ella to sell.
 Carol invites Chuck to her former home off the island.
 They spend the night together and are soon falling in love.

-The mayor opposes Chuck hiring "colored labor", saying it will cause problems with white workers.
+The mayor opposes Chuck's hiring "colored labor", saying it will cause problems with white workers.
 Chuck is urged to create segregated work gangs and pay black workers less.
 Chuck refuses despite receiving veiled threats.

 Carol and Chuck spend another night together, unaware that Walter Clark has seen them.
 The next morning Ella's workers and their families leave the island.
 Ella remains alone except for her field hand, Sam, who loyally refuses to go.
 Ella knows about Carol and Chuck.
 When Carol begs her grandmother to stay at her house, she orders her off the island.

-R. J. Bailey (Albert Salmi), a cotton farmer whose black workers are quitting to work for the TVA, agrees to help scare Chuck from seeing Carol.
+R. J. Bailey (Albert Salmi), a cotton farmer whose black sharecroppers are quitting to work for the TVA, agrees to help scare Chuck from seeing Carol.
 Walter lures Chuck to his hotel room where Bailey is waiting.
 After Chuck treats him decently regarding their rivalry for Carol, Walter warns Chuck about Bailey.
-Bailey demands the government compensate him for workers who quit.
-When Chuck refuses, Bailey literally shakes him down for the money.